Merge Fields

 For example, mountain time’s value would be 7/24.
 This may change by 1 hour during daylight savings.

-See the following chart for the standard time zone UTC offset…
+See the following charts for the standard time zone UTC offset:

 STANDARD TIME